There are various ways to start the selected parser, so there is not a specific "Start" command on the Parser menu.

 If you change grammar or lexical data used by the parser, you can use Reload Grammar/Lexicon to make the updated information available to the parser.
 The parser pauses, so you will need to click Reparse all words.

-About parser parameters provides important information about the parameters.
+About parser parameters provides information about the parameters.

 If parsing takes an unusually long time, generate a grammar sketch and examine the Residue section for under-specified affix data.
 The more specific data you provide the parser, the faster it can parse.